9yon6yon-6yon/ArtisticImageGen/README.md

 11. shoe/
 12. jacket/

 Each folder should contain PNG files representing the respective body part.
-Make sure the PNG files have `transparent` backgrounds.
+Make sure the PNG files have `transparent` backgrounds and make sure the files are 1080x1080 px of size, If different size is given then change the code of `generate_artwork.py` at `line 56`:

+    canvas = Image.new('RGBA', (1080, 1080), (0, 0, 0, 0))#1080,1080 is the width and height of the image

 ## Prerequisites